LetMeGoogleIt4You/PiKVM/Basic use/README.md

 1. USB, used to connect to the and wil acts at a mouse and keybord
 2. PiKVM HDMI is the HDMI output of the PiKVM
 3. HDMI Out i connected to the montor so that PiKVM aces a a man in the middel on the video stream
-4. ATX is used to controll the power of the computer/server. for this to work  you need to use a RJ45 card and installed in the computer/server in a man i a middle for the power/resett button and the power connections on the motherboard
+4. ATX is used to controll the power of the computer/server.
+For this to work you need to use a ATX card and installed in to install it between the power/resett button and the power connections on the motherboard
 5. HDMI port connects to the computer/server hdmi out so the PiKVM get the video steam form the device.

 ## Back side

+!(Back.png)

 1. 12V Power
 2. USB to the PiKVM